 Lossless configuration complexity

 Creating a truly lossless network using today’s state-of-the art design with PFC requires precise tuning of configuration parameters.
 Effectively using PFC requires that differentiated application traffic has been properly allocated to appropriate traffic classes.
 Quality of service (QoS) configuration typically occurs at the end-points or top-of-rack switches, and in either case must be consistently configured across the network.
-Once traffic is flowing on the appropriate traffic class, per-switch buffer tuning is required for PFC to assure no packet drops occur.
-Reserved buffer ‘headroom’ must be calculated from the product of link speed, link distance and maximum packet size in order to absorb packets in flight once a per-priority pause frame has been issued by a downstream switch.
+Once traffic is flowing on the appropriate traffic class, per-switch buffer tuning is required for PFC to ensure no packet drops occur.
+Reserved buffer “headroom” must be calculated from the product of link speed, link distance, and maximum packet size in order to absorb packets in flight once a per-priority pause frame has been issued by a downstream switch.
 Additional buffer configuration to manage dynamic shared pools of buffers across different traffic classes may be required on some switch architectures.
-Consideration of internal switch buffer ‘cell’ size may also be required on many switch architectures [15].
-When distance and link speeds are high, multiple small packets may be inflight after a pause frame has been issued and a switch architecture that takes advantage of large internal buffer ‘cell’ sizes may inefficiently utilize the available buffer to absorb individual packets.
+Consideration of internal switch buffer “cell” size may also be required on many switch architectures [15].
+When distance and link speeds are high, multiple small packets may be inflight after a pause frame has been issued and a switch architecture that takes advantage of large internal buffer cell sizes may inefficiently utilize the available buffer to absorb individual packets.
 Tuning QoS and buffer configuration by hand can be quite complex.
 Some vendors actually recommend a trial-and-error approach to configuration.
 Future technologies should consider protocols and methods to simplify lossless configuration.

 Incast congestion

 Incast is a naturally occurring phenomenon in highly parallelized cloud applications and has been shown to be responsible for the majority of packet loss in the data center [11].
 Iterative divide and conquer strategies with periodic synchronization require a significant amount of many-to-one communication.
 Incast congestion occurs at the ToR switch where the node that multiple parties are synchronizing with is connected.
 Multiple inputs are simultaneously directed to a single output, creating an oversubscription scenario.
 This type of congestion is an attribute of the application design more than an issue with the network.
 However, the network can assist by eliminating packet loss both locally within the switch and across the fabric.
-High-performance multiprocessor systems had addressed the problem of incast congestion using worm-hole switching, synchronization and packet aggregation along the path [16].
-Current data center network equipment simply reacts to incast using a combination of ECN, PFC and smart buffer management in an attempt to minimize packet loss.
+High-performance multiprocessor systems had addressed the problem of incast congestion using worm-hole switching, synchronization, and packet aggregation along the path [16].
+Current data center network equipment simply reacts to incast using a combination of ECN, PFC, and smart buffer management in an attempt to minimize packet loss.

 Technologies for the Future

 What if there was no loss in the data center network?
 None whatsoever!
-No packet loss, no latency loss and no throughput loss.
+No packet loss, no latency loss, and no throughput loss.
 Networks could be designed to support full utilization without the risk of performance degradation.
 Parallel applications and datasets would not be delayed or blocked by congestion and could meet the real-time latency requirements needed to meld the intelligence in the cloud with live human interaction.
 With no information loss or delay, we would be able to create new and unique user experiences from unbounded remote information.

-To create such an environment, we must mitigate congestion in the network.
-Not simply cope with it, like today’s networking technologies, but mitigate the effects and create a lossless network.
-The following new and proposed technologies are aiming to do just that – progressing towards the lossless data center network for the future.
+To create such an environment, we must mitigate congestion in the network—not simply cope with it, like today’s networking technologies, but mitigate the effects and create a lossless network.
+The following new and proposed technologies are aiming to do just that—progressing towards the lossless data center network for the future.

 Virtual Input Queuing